 A remote working policy needs to clearly communicate the vision, goals and objectives set out by the company.
 It should include all roles and responsibilities - plus all guidelines, processes and procedures when working remotely.

-The policy needs to also include all security, confidentiality and privacy guidelines.
-This would explain how a remote employee can securely connect to the network and access relevant business data.
+The policy should also include all security, confidentiality and privacy guidelines, such as explaining how a remote employee can securely connect to the network and access relevant business data.